aaronparker/aaronparker.github.io/_posts/2023-12-20-user-acceptance-testing-for-vdi-with-azure-devops.md

 ## Getting Started

+In this article, I've assumed you have an understanding of PowerShell, Pester, and Azure DevOps / Pipelines.
+If any of the concepts aren't clear, comment below, and I'll might be able to expand on some details in future articles.

+To get the most out of this approach, I highly recommended that you are also automating the build of new gold images.
+The framework outlined in this article could also be run at the end of an automated build; however, even if you are manually building images, this approach can assist in validation.

-To get started with this solution, you can fork the code in my `vdi-uat` repository here: [https://github.com/aaronparker/vdi-uat](https://github.com/aaronparker/vdi-uat).
+To get started with this test and validation solution, you can fork the code in my `vdi-uat` repository here: [https://github.com/aaronparker/vdi-uat](https://github.com/aaronparker/vdi-uat).